MP claims shisha bar 'ruined' Birmingham community

 City MP Shabana Mahmood has been leading a campaign for shisha bars to be licensed in a similar way to night clubs, so that they can only open in suitable locations away from people's homes.

-And following her campaign, Local Government Minister has met representatives of local councils and to discuss how the law could be changed.
+And following her campaign, Local Government Minister Jake Berry has met representatives of local councils and to discuss how the law could be changed.

 Ms Mahmood said: "For far too long, people have turned a blind eye to shisha lounges operating in a totally unacceptable manner.